solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     to the next state.
 -   Utilize modern development and deployment methodologies.

-# Hands on Lab: Working with the latest developer capabilities of PostgreSQL
+# Hands-on Lab: Working with the latest developer capabilities of PostgreSQL

--   [Hands on Lab: Working with the latest developer capabilities of PostgreSQL][48]
+-   [Hands-on Lab: Working with the latest developer capabilities of PostgreSQL][48]
     -   [Prerequisites][49]
     -   [Exercise 1: Setup and Configuration][50]